sammysudo/apr2025-webdev-hackathon/README.md

 # Samuel Wesa Portfolio Website

-Welcome to my personal portfolio website!
-I am Samuel Wesa, a Web Developer and Graphic Designer from Kenya.
-This website showcases my skills, experience, and projects in web development and design.
-It highlights my expertise in frontend and backend development, as well as my passion for educating and mentoring upcoming developers.
+Welcome to my **sample** personal portfolio website!
+I am Samuel Wesa, a student and upcoming Front End Web developer.
+This website showcases my skills and experience, in web development and design.

 ## Features
 - **Responsive Design**: Optimized for both desktop and mobile devices.